DanielMFernandes/CCNA_Course_Notes/Course_Notes/Extended_Access_Control_Lists.md

 ADVANTAGES OF NAMED ACL CONFIG MODE

-- You can easily DELETE individual entries in the ACL with NO *entry-number*
+- You can easily DELETE individual entries in the ACL with the command "no *entry-number*"
-- You can easily DELETE individual entries in the ACL with NO *sequence-number*
+- You can easily DELETE individual entries in the ACL with the command "no *sequence-number*"

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f7f85684-6300-495d-bde9-1e1ffcead85e)